craigmckeachie/handsonreact.com/docs/labs/js/T7-ActionTests.md

    });
    ```

-1. The test should pass.
+2. All tests including the `'should load projects successfully'` should pass.

    ```shell
    PASS  src/projects/state/__tests__/projectActions-test.js
    ```

-1. Test that an error is returned when loading projects fails.
+3. Test that an error is returned when loading projects fails.

    #### `src/projects/state/__tests__/projectActions-test.js`